IberiaBank

 IBERIABANK Corporation, stylized as IBERIABANK, was an American financial holding company headquartered in Lafayette, Louisiana, and the largest bank based in the state.
 Founded in 1887, it had 325 combined locations, including 190 bank branches and three loan production offices in 12 states primarily throughout the South.
 The company had 16 wealth management locations in five states, and one Iberia Capital Partners office in New Orleans.

 IBERIABANK was an FDIC-insured institution regulated by the Office of the Comptroller of the Currency.
 On March 31, 2009, as the 2008 financial crisis came to an end, IberiaBank became the first financial institution in the country to repay its TARP funds to the Treasury.

-In November 2019, IBERIABANK Corporation and Memphis, Tennessee-based First Horizon Corporation agreed to merge.
+In November 2019, IBERIABANK Corporation and Memphis, Tennessee–based First Horizon Bank agreed to merge.
 The combined bank is based in Memphis and uses the First Horizon name.
 The merger closed July 2, 2020.

 History

 Foundations

 The bank opened its doors on March 12, 1887, as a savings and loan association under the name Iberia Building Association.
 The name originates from New Iberia, Louisiana, which dates back to 1779 when Spanish colonists named their newly settled "Nueva Iberia" after the Iberian Peninsula.
 At the time the bank was founded, New Iberia was a farming community of about 3,000 people.
 Its principal industry was sugarcane farming, as the area's oil reserves, which would later spur population and economic growth, had yet to be discovered.

 For its first 100 years, the bank's main functions were taking deposits and making home mortgage loans in the New Iberia community.

 In 1956, Iberia Building Association changed its name to Iberia Savings & Loan (ISLA).
 Since savings and loan associations, or "thrifts," could not lend to businesses, ISLA was not affected by the oil crisis in the early 1980s like many Louisiana commercial banks were.

 After regulations preventing thrifts from expanding eased in 1985, the bank absorbed several struggling thrifts during the 1980s oil glut.
 Branches opened in Morgan City and Franklin, Louisiana, moving the thrift beyond Iberia Parish for the first time.
-ISLA became Iberia Savings Bank (ISB) in 1988, and expansion continued the following year into Lafayette, Louisiana with the acquisition of Acadia Savings & Loan.
+ISLA became Iberia Savings Bank (ISB) in 1988, and expansion continued the following year into Lafayette, Louisiana, with the acquisition of Acadia Savings & Loan.

 Additional regulatory changes in the early 1990s permitted Louisiana savings and loan associations to become state-chartered commercial banks.
 Bank President Larrey Mouton prepared the company for this transition by forming the holding company ISB Financial Corporation and releasing an IPO on April 13, 1995.